TorstenRobitzki/Sioux/README.md

 getting "started"
 =================

 Currently this isn't an "out of the box" product.
 I've build the project under OS X and Linux.
-To get an overview, checkout the source and use "rake docu" to build doxygen documentation. "rake -T" gives an overview of the available build targets.
+To get an overview, checkout the source and use `rake docu` to build doxygen documentation. `rake -T` gives an overview of the available build targets.
 If you need help, send me a message.

 Examples
 ========